firmata/arduino/readme.md

 1. Open the Arduino IDE and navigate to: `Sketch > Include Library > Manage Libraries`
 2. Filter by "Firmata" and click on the "Firmata by Firmata Developers" item in the list of results.
-3. Click the Select version dropdown and select the most recent version (not you can also install previous versions)
+3. Click the `Select version` dropdown and select the most recent version (note you can also install previous versions)
-4. Click Install.
+4. Click `Install`.

+###Cloning Firmata

 If you are contributing to Firmata or otherwise need a version newer than the latest tagged release, you can clone Firmata directly to your Arduino/libraries/ directory (where 3rd party libraries are installed).
 This only works for Arduino 1.6.4 and higher, for older versions you need to clone into the Arduino application directory (see section below titled "Using the Source code rather than release archive").
 Be sure to change the name to Firmata as follows: